Kosovo delays measure stirring tensions with minority Serbs

 ——-

 Semini reported from Tirana, Albania.
-AP writer Dusan Stojanovic contributed from Belgrade, Serbia.
+AP writer Dusan Stojanovic contributed from Belgrade, Serbia, Lorne Cook from Brussels, Kirsten Grieshaber from Berlin and Menelaos Hadjicostis from Nicosia, Cyprus.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.